 Rugby was one of the earliest organised sports in Hawke’s Bay.
 A club was formed in Napier in 1875, and it is likely that the game was played in other districts before this.
 Club members played against themselves by forming two teams, until matches with Gisborne started in 1878.
-The Hawke’s Bay Rugby Union (formed in 1884) was the first union outside the country’s four main centres (Auckland, Wellington, Christchurch and Dunedin).
+The Hawke’s Bay Rugby Union (formed in 1884) was the first union outside the four main centres (Auckland, Wellington, Christchurch and Dunedin).
 By then clubs had also started in Wairoa and at Te Aute College.

 The Hawke’s Bay team became known as the Magpies after their black and white jerseys.
 It was the top provincial side in the 1920s and held the Ranfurly Shield in 1922–27 and 1966–69.
-By 2015 it had fielded 49 players in the national All Blacks teams.
+By 2015 it had fielded 49 players in national All Blacks teams.

 The region’s best-known sporting heroes have been rugby players like George Nēpia, Maurice and Cyril Brownlie, and Kel Tremain.

 McLean Park in Napier hosts international cricket and (occasionally) rugby matches.

 When time stood still

 When horticultural magnate James Wattie entered his horse Even Stevens in the Melbourne Cup race in 1962, a sound system was installed in the Wattie’s factory in Hastings, so workers could listen to the race.
 Once it started work ceased, and the hotels in Hastings stopped serving beer.
 Even Stevens won, and when Wattie arrived back in town he booked out a hotel and shouted his entire staff a celebratory drink.